Project · ROAR

 What I lead

 • The engineering organization.
 Built from one engineer to six, plus QA.
-I set the hiring bar, the operating cadence, and the standards for code review, release, and incident response.
+Hiring, operating cadence, code review, releases, and incident response all live with me.

 • Platform modernization.
-Leading the backend migration from Firestore to PostgreSQL/CloudSQL — data model redesign, schema work, staged rollout against active production traffic.
-Moving fragile research-era logic into explicit, testable services.
+Leading the backend migration from Firestore to PostgreSQL/CloudSQL.
+Data model redesign, schema work, staged rollout against active production traffic.
+The point is to move fragile research-era logic into explicit, testable services.

 • Data governance and youth safety.
-Technical owner for FERPA-aligned audit logging and data lifecycle architecture, anchored to SOC 2 readiness.
+FERPA-aligned audit logging and data lifecycle architecture.
+SOC 2 readiness.
 Accessibility (VPAT), least-privilege access, vendor security review, incident response.

 • Reliability foundations.
-The monitoring, error tracking, deployment, and on-call practices that took ROAR from research-cadence software to a platform districts schedule around for classroom use.
+Monitoring, error tracking, deployment, and on-call.
+The work that took ROAR from research-cadence software to a platform districts schedule around for classroom use.

 • AI-accelerated team practice.
-Coding agents (Claude Code), AI code review on every PR, generative testing on highest-risk paths — backed by a ~70-page domain-knowledge document that grounds every AI-assisted change.
+Coding agents (Claude Code), AI code review on every PR, generative testing on the code paths where mistakes would matter most.
+All of it backed by a ~70-page domain-knowledge document.

 More detail on any of these in the short resume or the long-form CV .